pcineverdies/dummy_cc/src/parser/grammar.md

     - Postifx operator `[]` can be used only on pointers;
     - Literal integers are always of type `u32`;
     - Literal chars are always of type `u8`;
+    - Function main cannot have parameters;
+    - Function cannot be called `init`;